kerilbatra/kerilbatra/README.md

 - 👀 Working as a Data Scientist.

-- 🚀 Passionate about Automation, Machine Learning, AI, and Power BI
+- 🚀 Passionate about Automation, Machine Learning, AI, and Power BI Development

 - 🌱 Constantly learning and enhancing my Python skills.